asmuth/clip/doc/http_api.md

 HTTP API
 ========

-The HTTP API currently does not support any kind of authentication
+The HTTP API currently does not support any kind of authentication.
+These are the API methods exposed by `metricd`

-## metric-collectd

-These are the API methods exposed by `metric-collectd`

 <table>
   <tr>